Take-Two Interactive acquires Two Dots game developer – TechCrunch

 Take-Two will pay $192 million for the deal, $90 million in cash and the remaining $102 million in stock.

-Playdots was founded in 2014 by Paul Murphy and Patrick Moberg, spinning out of startup studio betaworks with $10 million in funding led by Tencent and Greycroft It’s currently led by CEO Nir Efrat, a former King.com executive who joined Playdots in 2018.
+Playdots was founded in 2014 by Paul Murphy and Patrick Moberg, spinning out of startup studio betaworks with $10 million in funding led by Tencent and Greycroft.
+It’s currently led by CEO Nir Efrat, a former King.com executive who joined Playdots in 2018.

 In the acquisition announcement, Take-Two (best known for publishing major franchises like BioShock and NBA 2K, plus — through its Rockstar Games subsidiary — Grand Theft Auto and Red Dead Redemption) says that Erfat will continue to lead Playdots’ 70-person team.